Fania Bergstein: Butterfly

-The poems were written to be recited but several different melodies were later composed for them.
-One example is "In the Pen" ("Yesh baDir"), a poem by Bergstein about a lamb in a pen that was set to music by Binyamin Omer and sung by Tzila Dagan.

-Since the meter is identical in all eight poems of the book, they can all be sung to the same tune.
-In fact, several different melodies have been composed for the book, and thus the entire book can be sung to any one of several tunes.

-The illustrations are by Ilse Kantor.
-Kantor became a good friend of Bergstein's through their collaboration on the book.
-Kantor was born in Vienna in 1911, grew up in Prague and made aliya in 1939.
-She lived on Kibbutz Na'an and Gvat and later became a member of Kibbutz Kheftziba.
-She died in 2000.

 Some of the poems' subjects are animals: a butterfly, a lamb, a hen and her chicks, a cow and her calf, a dog.
 Other subjects are vehicles on the kibbutz, such as a tractor plowing a field and a truck transporting farm produce.

-This last, "Our Truck is Big and Green", is among the best-known poems and songs for young children in the Hebrew language and is based on an actual such truck from the 1940s that made trips to and from Bergstein's kibbutz and its environs.
+The latter one, "Our Truck is Big and Green", is among the best-known poems and songs for young children in the Hebrew language and is based on an actual such truck from the 1940s that made trips to and from Bergstein's kibbutz and its environs.

-The significance of the Butterfly book as a basic component in Israeli children's literature is reflected in the fact that when, in 2012, the Israel Postal Company's philatelic service came out with a series of eight stamps depicting and honoring the most treasured classics of Israeli literature for young children, one of those eight was Fania Bergstein's book.
+In 2012, the Israel Postal Company's philatelic service came out with a series of eight stamps depicting and honoring the most treasured classics of Israeli literature for young children, one of those eight was Fania Bergstein's book.

-As of 2021 Butterfly is available as a board book, as well, ensuring its enduring popularity among toddlers and their parents.
-While the poems describe the kibbutz experience of the 1930s and 1940s, they are still beloved by Israeli children and their parents today, whether living in a rural or urban setting.